lucasmaisonnave/AI/README.md

 # AI
-Here are my differents AI programs in C++ which implement and solve differents games like the minesweeper game, the sliding puzzle, sudoku, tic tac toe and the game of life
+Here are my differents AI programs in C++ which implement and solve differents games like the minesweeper game, the sliding puzzle, sudoku, tic tac toe, the game of life and chess

 ## Installation/Execution
 I recommand using Visual Studio or CLion to built and compile without makefile.